depenguin-me/depenguin-run/README.md

 Supporting files will be downloaded to /tmp.
 You must be root.

-You can pass in one or both options "-k" and "-n" but it will exit if none listed.
+You can pass in one or both of the parameters "-k" and "-n" but it will exit if none listed.
+You must include a pubkey to get access to the installer.

 ```
 note: run.sh on the website is a symlink to the depenguinme.sh script